ESIPFed/data-help-desk/docs/for_organizers/what_you_need/advertising.md

 <!-- prettier-ignore -->
 1. **Naming and Language:**
-   - The language used to name the data help desk is important (e.g., "Virtual Data Help Desk at AGU" vs. "AGU Virtual Data Help Desk") as it can imply different associations.
+   - The language used to name the data help desk is important (e.g., "Data Help Desk at AGU" vs. "AGU Data Help Desk") as it can imply different associations.
 Choose a name that clearly conveys the purpose.
 1. **Logos:**